 Dentures that can replace your Immediately removed teeth

-Immediate temporary Dentures (available in Leeds, Bradford and Yorkshire) replace extracted teeth immediately with finished Dentures, so one is not without teeth even during the healing period.
-This may be for just one or two teeth or for all your teeth out and the dentures straight in, however do bear in mind there will have needed to be visits for impressions and preparitory work first, so that the teeth are ready and made for the day your tooth/teeth are extracted, then you can go away with your new teeth, but is it really as simple or easy as that - read below some common Questionas and Answers about Immediate Dentures and the obvious advantages and less obvious disadvantages chosing this particualr approach to having Dentures.
+Immediate temporary Dentures (are available in Haworth, Keighley nearby to Leeds, Bradford, West Yorkshire) can replace extracted teeth immediately with finished Dentures, provided conveniently so you are not without teeth during the gum-healing period.
+This may be for just one or two teeth or for all your teeth out and the dentures straight in, however do bear in mind there will have needed to be visits for impressions and preparatory work first, so that the teeth are ready and made for the day your tooth/teeth are extracted, then you can go away with your new teeth, but is it really as simple or easy as that - read below some common Questions and Answers about Immediate Dentures and the obvious advantages and less obvious disadvantages choosing this particular approach to having Dentures.

 What are immediate dentures?

-Put simply, they are temporary Dentures planned and made before extractions, so they can be fitted 'immediately' after any extractions.
+Put simply, they are temporary Dentures planned and made before extractions, so they can be fitted 'immediately' after any extractions but before the healing gum shrinkage has occurred, for social and basic eating convenience usually.

 When might this be necessary?